konstantin-boss/Quantitative-Macro-2019/Homework 4/README.txt

 There is still a lot missing from the code and from the documentation.
-I will work on this more i the coming days.
+I will work on this more in the coming days.
-I have the brute force versions running with concavity exploitet and a start for the Chebyshev as well.
+I have the brute force versions running with concavity and monotonicity of the policy function exploitet (also at the same time) and a start for the Chebyshev as well.